History of the Aurès: Roman period

 The Aurès region was home to several Roman settlements, including notable examples such as Timgad (Thamugadi), a well-preserved Roman city founded in the 1st century AD, and Cuicul (Djemila), renowned for its impressive Roman ruins.
 These settlements served as important hubs for trade, administration, and cultural exchange in the Roman province of Numidia.

 Kingdom of the Aurès

 King Masties founded the Kingdom of the Aurès in the 480s as a Christian Berber realm.
 It emerged following Berber uprisings against the Vandal Kingdom, which had conquered the Roman province of Africa in 435 AD, and it remained an autonomous state thereafter.

 The Kingdom of the Aurès played a significant role in defending North Africa during the Muslim conquest of the Maghreb.
-Its queen, Dihya, successfully defeated the Ummayad Arabs in the Battle of Meskiana.
+Its queen, Dihya, successfully defeated the Umayyad Arabs in the Battle of Meskiana.
 However, she either committed suicide or was killed during the subsequent Battle of Tabarka.